pydicom/pynetdicom/docs/tutorials/create_scu.rst

 :dcm:`DIMSE-C<part07/sect_7.5.html#sect_7.5.1>` and :dcm:`DIMSE-N
 <part07/sect_7.5.2.html>` messages.

-When the AEs no longer need the association, it can be released by sending an :dcm:`A-RELEASE-RQ<part08/sect_9.3.6.html>` message.
+When the association is no longer needed, it can be released by sending an :dcm:`A-RELEASE-RQ<part08/sect_9.3.6.html>` message.
 The association can be also be aborted at any time when either AE sends an A-ABORT message.
 Once the association has been aborted or released, the TCP connection is closed (if still open) and communication between the two AEs ends.